digital-chemistry-laboratory/libdlfind/paper/paper.md

 v21.0.1.
 On top of this, `libdlfind` adds a number of Fortran module files to create a C API.
-The end user interacts with the C-interoperable function `api_dl_find` which takes a number of user-supplied callback functions to calculate energies, gradients and Hessians.
+The end user interacts with the C-interoperable function `api_dl_find` which takes a number of user-supplied callback functions to calculate energies, gradients, Hessians etc. A Python interface using `ctypes` and `numpy.ctypeslib` [@numpy_2020] is available.
 The library is well documented in the `README.md` with a number of usage examples from Python, with emphasis on robustness and thread-safe parallelization.
 The MPI parallelization of DL-FIND is currently not supported.